foundersandcoders/express-workshop/README.md

 ## Workshop tasks

 Let's code along the solutions to the following tasks.
+A global installation of `nodemon` may be helpful when completing the tasks: `npm i -g nodemon`

 1. **Hello world**
     - Task